-Deviation of the nominal from refined formula tolerable.

-Deviation of the charge sum from zero tolerable.

-Deviation of calculated from measured density tolerable.

-No R value given in paper.

-At least one temperature is implausible or meaningless

-At least one temperature factor missing in the paper.

-A site occupation is implausible or meaningless

-Deviation of lattice parameters from crystal system tolerable
+Deviation of the nominal from refined formula tole Deviation of the charge sum from zero tolerable.
+Deviation of calculated from measured density to No R value given in paper.
+At least one temperature is implausible or meanin At least one temperature factor missing in the pap A site occupation is implausible or meaningless Deviation of lattice parameters from crystal system